 For Chicago, Il workers who have sustained a work injury, it is important to understand the Illinois workers’ compensation system.
 There is no waiting period for workers’ comp insurance coverage to begin.
 An employee is covered under the insurance from the very first day they are on the job.
 Additionally, an employee is covered under workers’ comp even if they were at fault or partially contributed to their injury.

 If you have suffered an injury in your course of employment, you will most likely qualify to receive workers’ compensation benefits.
 However, you will need to provide evidence supporting your illness or injury to qualify.
 Upon reviewing the law and the evidence for your claim, you may feel that you need to consult with a lawyer to help ensure that you receive all the benefits you are entitled to.
-The Agruss Law Firm is committed to helping injured employees through their work injury claims.
+The Mike Agruss Law is committed to helping injured employees through their work injury claims.
 We offer free consultations and can help you navigate through the complex workers’ compensation insurance system.
 Contact our Chicago workers’ compensation lawyers to learn more.

 Types of Workplace Injuries that are Eligible for Workers’ Compensation Benefits